hyp/gamedevwebtools/README.md

 ### Implementation/protocol details

 Gamedev web tools uses Websockets to send binary messages with JSON headers between the application and the web clients.
-The communication occurs in this manner:
+The communication occurs in the following manner:

 **1)** A message header is encoded as a JSON object, and a propery 'type' is added to it to represent the type of this message.
 If a message intends to carry any additional binary data (some game assets for example), then a property 'dataSize' is added to the object to represent the size of the binary data included with this message.
 The message header object can only have number, boolean and string properties, it doesn't allow any embedded arrays (Will be changed in the future to allow sending values of type float4 and the like) or objects.